thorsten-stripe/js-workshop/README.md

 ### Testing

-You can copy and paste the following test cards to trigger different scenarios:
+You can copy and paste the following test card numbers to trigger different scenarios:

 | Test case               | card number      |
 | ----------------------- | ---------------- |
 | Default US card         | 4242424242424242 |
 | Default SG card         | 4000007020000003 |
 | 3D Secure auth required | 4000000000003063 |

+**Note**: With test cards you can use any date in the future and any three digit CVC.

 See the [docs](https://stripe.com/docs/testing#cards) for a full list of test cards.
 Non-card payments will redirect to test pages.